hamborgr/Naqvi-Ali-Process-Instructor-Draft/README.md

 Form a deeper personal bond with them, and when it comes time to apply, they already know what kind of person you are to work with, as well as, your qualifications for the role.

 ### Networking with Professors
 Professors in a related field won't be difficult to find, as you can just talk to them after class or set aside separate times to speak with them.
-It's important to recognize that your performance in the class is also important for networking with a professor.
-Even if your final grade in the class wasn't ideal, so long as you participated and showed interest in the content, the professor will be more willing to talk to you.
+Performance in the class is also important for networking with a professor.
+Even if your final grade in the class wasn't ideal, so long as you showed interest in the content, they will be more willing to support you.

 Speak with your professor about what further learning you should pursue in order to properly prepare yourself for your career in ML Engineering.